Why you should think twice before getting a job in Lagos

 Nevertheless, what is unknown to most people who come to Lagos based on what they've heard about it is that, for every day one wakes up into the intense pressure that cannot be separated from the city, one may find self living a life that is not considered normal outside the state.

-It is this abnormality that makes it almost impossible to find an average worker on a nine to five with a happy face while commuting to work as well as the return trip.
+It is this abnormality that makes it almost impossible to find an average worker on a nine-to-five with a happy face while commuting to work as well as the return trip home.

 Thus, in order to get to the office on or before the time of resumption, traffic congestion which prevents early arrival at work is experienced as a norm.
 This happens as early as five or six in the morning, as the case may be.